D0D0123/MemoryGuideC/README.md

 ## Arrays

 In memory, an array is just a contiguous sequence of bytes that is long enough to hold a specified number and type of element.
-For example, to declare an array `int nums[5];` which can hold 5 integers (which are each 4 bytes long), you would need $5 \times 4 = 20$ bytes of contiguous memory.
+For example, to declare an array `int nums[5];` which can hold 5 integers (which are each 4 bytes long), you would need ***5 x 4 = 20*** bytes of contiguous memory.

 - The green bytes represent the single block of contiguous memory, the blue brackets show how each integer would be positioned and stored in each slot/index of the array